fIyingPhoenix/InfraCore/README.md

 > 1. `Ctrl+C` to cancel.
 > 2. `ps aux | grep samba` to check for stuck processes.
 > 3. `sudo pkill -f samba` if any are found.
-> 4. Restore `smb.conf.bak` if necessary, ensure `/etc/resolv.conf` is correct, and retry `samba-tool domain provision ... -d 5` for debug info.
+> 4. Restore `smb.conf.bak` if necessary, ensure `/etc/resolv.conf` (temporarily pointing to an external DNS like 1.1.1.1) is correct, and retry `samba-tool domain provision ... -d 5` for debug info.
 > 5. Check logs: `less /var/log/samba/log.samba`

-A robust smb.conf for `dns1`:
+A robust `smb.conf` for `dns1` will be generated by the provision.
+You can then enhance it.
+The following is an example of a well-configured `smb.conf` that includes TLS settings for LDAPS (which we'll set up later with a CA).
+You can replace the generated `/etc/samba/smb.conf` with this content after provisioning:
 ```ini
 # Global parameters
 [global]